 Then we headed to the Palacios Nazaries.
 We were first in line at 11:30, so we had many rooms to ourselves.
-Despite the fact that it is undergoing considerable renovation, the palace is stunning.
+Despite the fact that it was undergoing considerable renovation, the palace is stunning.
 In particular, the tile work and carvings are intricate and breathtaking.
 These are the main forms or decorations since Muslim art does not incorporate the human form.
 After the palace, we did a quick peek into the Carlos V Palace.

-The overlook was filled with hippies, tourists, and locals all gathered to take in the sight of the Alhambra painted with the colors of the sunset.
+The overlook was filled with hippies, tourists, and locals all gathered to take in the sight of the fortifications across the valley painted with the colors of the sunset.
 It is absolutely gorgeous and is an experience not to be missed!

 Lance Longwell is a travel writer and photographer who has published Travel Addicts since 2008, making it one of the oldest travel blogs.
 He is a life-long traveler, having visited all 50 of the United States by the time he graduated high school.
 Lance has continued his adventures by visiting 70 countries on 5 continents – all in search of the world’s perfect sausage.
 He’s a passionate foodie and enjoys hot springs and cultural oddities.
 When he’s not traveling (or writing about travel), you’ll find him photographing his hometown of Philadelphia.